renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

     pr_commands = ["/review --pr_reviewer.num_code_suggestions=0", ...]
     ```
     Meaning the `review` tool will run automatically on every PR, without providing code suggestions.
-    Edit this field to enable/disable the tool, or to change the used configurations.
+    Edit this field to enable/disable the tool, or to change the configurations used.

 !!! tip "Possible labels from the review tool"

     The `review` tool can auto-generate two specific types of labels for a PR:

-    - a `possible security issue` label that detects if a possible [security issue](https://github.com/KhulnaSoft/pr-insight/blob/tr/user_description/pr_insight/settings/pr_reviewer_prompts.toml#L136) exists in the PR code (`enable_review_labels_security` flag)
+    - a `possible security issue` label that detects if a possible [security issue](https://github.com/Khulnasoft/pr-insight/blob/tr/user_description/pr_insight/settings/pr_reviewer_prompts.toml#L136) exists in the PR code (`enable_review_labels_security` flag)
     - a `Review effort [1-5]: x` label, where x is the estimated effort to review the PR (`enable_review_labels_effort` flag)

     Both modes are useful, and we recommended to enable them.